th2-net/th2-docs/content/versions/1-5-4/fundamentals/infra-components.md

 weight: 5
 ---

 th2-infra components are the main part of the **th2-core**, one of the components of the th2 itself.
-While th2 environments are responsible for testing your system, the infra components provide control over these environments.
+While the th2 environments are responsible for testing your system, the infra components provide control over these environments.

 <!--more-->

-Infra components are the intermediate layer between user and Kubernetes cluster.
-This layer changes th2 environments in accordance with the state of the **th2-infra-schema**.
+Infra components are the intermediate layer between the user and the Kubernetes cluster.
+This layer changes the th2 environments in accordance with the state of the **th2-infra-schema**.

 ![](/img/fundamentals/infra/infra-comp-1.png)